Follow updates on Twitter @europeanunions.

 April: The call for applications for Doctoral Fellowships within the ERC project closed on 10 Apr.

-March: The ERC Public Launch event took place in the UCD Smurfit School of Business on 13 March.
+March: The ERC Public Launch event took place in the UCD Smurfit School of Business (Dublin, 13 Mar).